 Grid Selecting "On" for this setting displays grid lines.
 The grid lines provide references that help you keep the camera vertically and horizontally straight.
 Histogram Selecting "On" for this setting displays a histogram.
 This histogram lets you view exposure information while shooting.
-Histogram NOTE - Use of the flash and certain shooting conditions can cause the histogram to indicate exposure that is different from the actual exposure of the image when it is shot. - The histogram cannot be displayed during movie recording.
 Movie Range Selecting "On" for this setting displays a semitransparent gray frame.
 The area within the frame is what is recorded as the movie.
-Semi-transparent gray frame

-■ How to Use the Histogram
+How to Use the Histogram